 The excessive use of altering from convex to concave (especially at the wheel cases) was an annoying custom in design 20 years ago (BMW).
 But it is simply unnecessary and looks tangled.

 Making the (insinuated) 'fender flares' of the A110 disappear.
 Fender flares (wheels standing out) are simply nonsense.
 When you have a wider wheels track you should use it for the whole car, the driver's cabin etc. (as Lamborghini does, and the Lamborghinis are really wide).

 - Front bonnet

 Making the front bonnet more slant and race-car-like (see side view below).
 The designer team have had the chance to create a real classic.
 But they denied it oneself just to preserve 10 more litres of boot space for luggage.
-I think it was a wrong decision.
-(In France the A110 is indeed mainly a racing car.)
+(They discarded the racing look though the A110 is in France indeed mainly a racing car.)

 Removing the original foglights from the bonnet.
 To flaunt extra foglights was the fun part of the orignal A110 of the 1960s.
 I like this kind of funny exaggerations .
 But you can't preserve it from a bygone era.
 It doesn't work in the the 21st century (with LED and laser light for headlights).